decentraland/documentation/content/creator/sdk7/interactivity/button-events/advanced-button-events.md

 When a pointer event is detected by the engine, the entity that was clicked is assigned a `PointerEventsResult` component.
 This component contains all the raw data about the hit event, and stores historic data about previous events.

-The helpers in `Input`, like `Input.wasJustClicked` or  `Input.getInputCommand` are good for most simple scenarios, but if you need to get more details about the hit event, check the raw data in the `PointerEventsResult`.
+The helpers in `Input`, like `inputSystem.wasJustClicked` or  `inputSystem.getInputCommand` are good for most simple scenarios, but if you need to get more details about the hit event, check the raw data in the `PointerEventsResult`.

 The `PointerEventsResult` stores a `commands` array, containing one object for each pointer event it stores.
 It stores a list of up to 30 events, newer events are stored at the end of the array.
 Once the list reaches a length of 30, it starts discarding old events for each new one that comes in.